 When I made this website, my fear was that I would be like tank top guy – bellowing loudly while producing nothing but crap.
 But over the years, I have learned that I actually can do a few things, and I hope to share those things with others.

 So, this is what I do:

-I have a love-hate relationship with public speaking.
-As someone who has battled social anxiety since middle school, it takes a lot for me to get on stage or in front of a crowd.
+As someone who has battled social anxiety since middle school, it used to take a lot for me to get on stage or in front of a crowd.
 And yet, when I begin to teach and share my ideas and I see the impact I can have on others, the fears and insecurities fade.

 My public speaking journey began in 2016 at a Mother’s of Preschoolers event in Salem, Oregon.
 Since then, I have spoken at major conferences and for organizations such as:

 - Matthew Reardon National Autism Conference